What is culture? This is the question that Claude Levi-Strauss tries to answer in his writings Race and History.

 Claude Levi-Strauss studied the notion of culture

-In his analysis, Claude Levi-Strauss raises in particular three points concerning the culture:
+In his analysis, Claude Levi-Strauss rises in particular three points concerning the culture:

 1. Man refuses cultures other than his own, and tends to flee them, he “repudiates” them.